benders5e/benders5e/earthbender.md

 |20th | +6 | 1d12  | 8  |200/400| 10 | 6 | ?
 </div>
 ### Earthwall
 Starting at 2nd level, you can use your reaction to create a wall 10 feet long, 5 feet high, and 1/2 foot thick in front of you to defend against an incoming attack.
-You can use this ability after the attack roll, but before the outcome is revealed.
+You can use this ability after the attack roll, but before the outcome is determined.

 The wall stays in place unless it is earthbent away or destroyed by other means.
 As with all products of earthbending, the wall's AC and HP can be determined according to regular D&D 5e object rules.
 More specifically, the AC is determined by the type of earth you bend into the wall, and the HP is 15 per inch of thickness (resilient medium object).